srpattison/AmsterdamBlockchainWeek/events/web3-community-builders-5-lessons-from-bayc/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Web3 Community Builders: 5 Lessons from BAYC
+title: Web3 Community Builders - 5 Lessons from BAYC

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.